 As of March 8, 2019, the assets and liabilities of Asterias have been included in the condensed consolidated balance sheet of Lineage.
-The results of operations of Asterias from March 8, 2019 through December 31, 2019 have been included in the condensed consolidated statement of operations of Lineage for the year ended December 31, 2019, as well as for the three months ended March 31, 2020.
+The results of operations of Asterias from March 8, 2019 through December 31, 2019 have been included in the condensed consolidated statement of operations of Lineage for the year ended December 31, 2019.